Hand-holding notebook written Medicare Supplement Insurance

 How to Save Money on Medicare Supplemental Insurance

-Now that we have an answer to the question, “What is the average cost of a Medicare supplement?” it's time to learn the best ways to save money.
+Now that we know the average cost of a Medicare supplement, it's time to learn the best ways to save money.
 Comparing plans and seeking help from a licensed insurance agent can optimize your Medicare and Medigap plans.

 Use the Discounts for Households

-Medigap insurers offer financial incentives to family members that decide to purchase the same plan.
+Medigap insurers offer financial incentives to family members who decide to purchase the same plan.
 Individuals can save up to 5%, which makes a significant impact over time.
-Connect with a licensed agent or broker to get a comprehensive explanation of each plan and what they offer.
+Connect with a licensed agent or broker to get a comprehensive explanation of each plan and its offerings.

 Plan G